Logo

 Estimate $h(n)$.

 Straus [St66] proved $h(n) \ll n^{1/2}$.
-Erdős noted the bound $h(n)\gg n^{1/3}$ and claimed that Choi had proved $h(n) \gg (n\log n)^{1/3}$, although I cannot find such a paper.
+Erdős noted the bound $h(n)\gg n^{1/3}$ and Choi [Ch74b] improved this to $h(n) \gg (n\log n)^{1/3}$.

 OPEN

-Let $l(n)$ be maximal such that if $A\subset\mathbb{Z}$ with $\lvert A\rvert=n$ then there exists some $B\subseteq A$ with $\lvert B\rvert \geq l(n)$ such that there are no solutions to \[a_1=a_2+\cdots+a_r\] with $a_i\in B$ all distinct.
+Let $l(n)$ be maximal such that if $A\subset\mathbb{Z}$ with $\lvert A\rvert=n$ then there exists a sum-free $B\subseteq A$ with $\lvert B\rvert \geq l(n)$ - that is, $B$ is such that there are no solutions to \[a_1=a_2+\cdots+a_r\] with $a_i\in B$ all distinct.

 Estimate $l(n)$.
 In particular, is it true that $l(n)n^{-1/2}\to \infty$?
 Is it true that $l(n)< n^{1-c}$ for some $c>0$?